Thomas Richard Pearce: Loch Ard

 Pearce planned to move from Glenample to stay with an aunt in the Toorak area of Melbourne.
 On 20 June the Victorian Humane Society held its annual award ceremony in Melbourne Town Hall.
 Sir Redmond Barry presented the awards, including a Gold Medal to Pearce, the first the Society had ever awarded.

 On 21 June the Steam Navigation Board met at the Custom House in Melbourne to inquire into the loss of Loch Ard.
 Pearce testified to the Board that a fortnight before the ship reached the Australian coast, he and the officers noted that the ship's compasses were slightly out of adjustment, with a slight disagreement between the standard and binnacle compasses.
 Contrary to earlier newspaper reports, he told the inquiry that he believed the ship carried about 16 lifejackets.

 According to a 1934 report, Pearce was engaged to be married, but he offered to Carmichael to break off his engagement and marry her instead.
 The report claims that she declined his offer as they had "nothing in common" and it would be wrong for him to abandon his fiancée.

 On 18 July Loch Shiel left Hobson's Bay, bound for London, presumably with Pearce aboard.
 Carmichael returned to Ireland, where she later married a Thomas Townshend from County Cork.

+In August, the Orange Institution of Victoria presented Pearce with a Holy Bible.
+It is preserved at the Flagstaff Hill Maritime Museum.